timburr1/timburr1.github.io/_posts/2020-03-27-technical-leader.md

 4. feeling about feeling - How do I feel about *that*, based on my existing sense of self-worth?
 5. defense - Does [feeling about feeling] require me to defend myself?
 6. rules for commenting - By now a response is starting to form, which will need to be filtered through the social mores in play.
 (E.g. I may respond differently to the same comment, based on whether if came from a co-worker, my wife, or a friend.)
-7. outcome - What is the observeable result of the process above?
+7. outcome - What is the observable result of the process above?

 This is all fleshed out much more in the book, but the point is that this process a) happens very quickly, b) includes several different steps, c) each of which is error-prone and/or based on asymmetrical information.
-Any error progegates forward into subsequent steps, and that's before you even hear the result of my internal process, which is then fed back through your model as sensory input, causing you to react in some way which will then...
+Any error propagates forward into subsequent steps, and that's before you even hear the result of my internal process, which is then fed back through your model as sensory input, causing you to react in some way which will then...

 [Theory of mind is hard.](/papers/GoodOldNeon.pdf)